 Multi-Role Member: if one over-arching company operates both a Service Provider and an Asset Manager, then they can join as a Multi-Role Member with an annual fee of £5,000 + VAT.
 This provides no difference in overall cost but a Multi-Role Member would get just one vote.

 Pension Provider: is a party who is responsible for the provision and administration of a Pension Scheme or if one is appointed for the relevant Pension Scheme, the Pension Administrator.
-The annual fee for this category is £2,000 + VAT.
+This registration is free to all members who currently have an active membership under the above listed categories.
+If you are not currently registered the annual fee for this category is £2,000 +VAT.

 To register in one of the above categories, firms need to have at least one of the following Financial Services Firm Register permissions:

 So if a firm has none of the appropriate permissions, is not a pension provider, is not a fund manager nor has a contractual relationship with any underlying client and therefore is not a product provider, ISA manager or offers a Platform service, then they would be an associate.

 The fees for associates are a £2,000 + VAT one-off joining fee and a £1,000 + VAT annual fee.
 If this category applies to your firm then please contact firstname.lastname@example.org for the appropriate application documents.

 You will also need to download the TeX Notes to Joining and Registration Forms to read in conjunction with the forms.

 You may also find it useful to read the TeX Onboarding Guide which describes the onboarding activities for new members of TeX and the TeX Onboarding Common Issues document which details common issues for potential members to consider as part of their onboarding process.

 You are welcome to complete the respective Joining/Registration Form (linked above).
 You may prefer to meet with one of the TISA directors to discuss membership prior to doing this.
 If so, you are very welcome to contact email@example.com to arrange a meeting.